Creating a good foundation for your puppy with positive early learning will shape their temperament and general

 First session: R750

-- During the first session the focus is on bad behaviour avoidance and existing puppy behaviours such as when puppies jump up, bite & mouth at hands or feet, chew at nearly everything, are boisterous, don’t listen and toilet indoors etc.
+- During the first session the focus is on bad behaviour avoidance and existing puppy behaviours such as when puppies jump up, bite at hands or feet, chew on nearly everything, are boisterous, don’t listen and toilet indoors etc.

 Second session & all follow-up sessions: R550

-- A second session is recommended for around 10 days after the first session, to go over things learned at the last class, to work through difficult areas and to do general obedience training, commands, specific training as needed and leash training.
+- A second class is recommended for around 10 days after the first session, to go over things learned at the last class, to work through difficult areas and to continue with commands and leash training.
 Or whatever the individual puppy needs most help with.